Jackenmen/JackCogs/README.md

 All brand icons are trademarks of their respective owners.
 The use of these trademarks does not indicate endorsement of the trademark holder by me, nor vice versa.

+This project vendors cachetools stubs by judej from judej/typeshed repository on GitHub (https://github.com/judej/typeshed/tree/cachetools-stubs) which are distributed under the Apache License.

 ---

 > Jakub Kuczys &nbsp;&middot;&nbsp;